Air Conditioning FAQs & Tips — Expert HVAC Answers For Fayetteville and Peachtree City Homeowners

 What does SEER stand for?

 SEER stands for Seasonal Energy Efficiency Ratio.
-It measures how efficiently an air conditioner uses electricity to cool your home.
-A higher SEER rating means better efficiency and lower energy bills.
+It measures how efficiently an air conditioner uses electricity to cool a home over an entire cooling season.
+Higher SEER ratings mean better efficiency and lower energy costs.

 Why is the SEER rating different from what my salesperson quoted?